louis845/DevOpsNotes/kubernetes/setup.md

 **`Multiple physical subnets`**
 Set the bind addresses to the in each node to the physical subnet desired for K8S operations.
 See Canonical's [microk8s document](https://microk8s.io/docs/configure-host-interfaces).
 Set the NodePort bind addresses and the Calico/VXLAN CLI to use the desired internal subnet for routing IP packets via VXLAN and accepting connections for NodePort, as per [here](concepts_networking.md#nodeport) and [here](concepts_networking.md#internal-cluster-routing-on-which-physical-subnet).

+After testing, fixing the subnet doesn't quite work well and has problems with Microk8s for now.
+Do not do this until some updates for microk8s officially support this feature, or use another K8S installation.
 **`End`**

 To replace all references to the K8S API with the node's IP on the correct subnet (from `127.0.0.1` to `<IP>`) use the following command, where it is not necessary to escape characters in `<IP>` (e.g. just write `192.168.1.100` plainly).